Noakhali District: History

+Noakhali is situated on relatively young alluvial deposits, therefore its human history dates from a more recent time than other parts of Bengal.
+It was in ancient days under the rule of Samatata, Pundra and Harikela Kingdom of ancient Bengal.
+In the early mediaeval period, the region was under the reign of Khadga, Chandra, Sena and Deva dynasty.
+The Bhulua Kingdom was founded in the 13th century, and ruled over the region until the 16th century.
+After the invasion of Muslims in eastern Bengal, Bhulua became a vassal of the Bengal Sultanate, and was continually on the border between the Tripura and Arakan.
+During this time, many Muslim pirs arrived in the region and the Bhulua kings employed Muslims in many administrative posts.
+After the collapse of the Sultanate, Bhulua was aligned with the Baro-Bhuyan rulers.
+During their suppression of the Baro Bhuiyan insurgency, the Mughals under Sarhad Khan conquered Bhulua, bringing it under Mughal Empire.
+It became part of the Sarkar of Sonargaon.
+They successfully defended it against Magh raids, and ruled it until 1762 when the East India Company took control of Bengal.

 The Noakhali District was established in 1868 as a renaming of the Bhulua district, which the British founded on 29 March 1822.
 It headquarters was in the town of Noakhali until the town vanished in the river-bed in 1951, as a result of the Meghna River erosion.
 A new headquarters for the Noakhali District was then established at Maijdee.

-In 1964, the Sadar subdivision was divided into two sub-divisions; Noakhali Sadar and Lakshmipur though the Feni subdivision remained how it was.
+In 1964 under the Government of East Pakistan, the Sadar subdivision was divided into two sub-divisions; Noakhali Sadar and Lakshmipur though the Feni subdivision remained how it was.
 In 1984, the District of Noakhali was further divided into three districts for administrative convenience; Noakhali District, Lakshmipur and Feni.